ywamsendai/ywamsendaidocs/docs/staff/staffing.md

 ## 7. Working Hours

-Staff are expected to work for 40 hours per week, with these hours spread throughout the whole week, including weekends.
-At least one full day off per week can be expected.
+Staff are expected to work for 40 hours per week, with these hours spread throughout the whole week.
+Staff should take 1 full day off per week.
 Work hours are expected to be divided between the necessary functioning of YWAM Sendai, and for ministry, as shown in the following table:

 Category | Hours per Week | Description
 --------- | --------- | ---------
 **YWAM Sendai Functioning** | 8 hours (20% of time) | All scheduled core meetings, role-related administrative work, etc.
 **Ministry** | 32 hours (80% of time) | DTS/other UofN school, Kokubuncho (red-light district) ministry, Kokoro Kitchen, park/sports ministry, homeless ministry, meeting Japanese people, evangelism, discipleship, prayer walking, event prep, etc.

+### Language study

-**Note on language study:** For all new non-Japanese speaking staff, it is encouraged that most of the ministry time be spent studying the Japanese language for the first two years in Japan (outside of DTS season, currently).
-After the first two years, staff can use up to 8 hours of ministry time to study the language (leaving at least 24 hours for ministry).
+For all new non-Japanese speaking staff, with a **long-term (indefinite) call to Japan**, up to 16 hours of the ministry time (50%) can be spent studying the Japanese language for the first year in Japan (outside of DTS season, currently).
+After the first year, staff can use up to 8 hours of ministry time to study the language.
 Any other language study should be done outside of work hours.

+Staff who are unsure of their long-term call to Japan (less than 5 year intention) can use 1 hour ministry time per week for language study.

+### Families with small children

-**Note for families with small children:** In general, it is expected that the parents of small children will share the above work hours between them.
+It is expected that the parents of small children will share the above work hours between them.
 Of course, each family will have different needs so this can be discussed with a Staffing Steward.

+### Support raising

+Ministry hours may include up to 1 hour per week (or up to 2 hours biweekly) for support raising.

 ## 8. Core Meetings